-Donor Alliance has been recognized as a 2018 Top Workplace by The Denver Post for the fifth consecutive year.
+Donor Alliance, the federally designated non-profit organization that facilitates organ and tissue donation in Colorado and most of Wyoming, has been recognized as a 2018 Top Workplace by The Denver Post for the fifth consecutive year.
 The organization ranked 25th on the list of top small companies and boasted a 96% response rate from its staff with no participation incentives.

-The notable list based solely on the results of an employee feedback survey administered by Energage, a research firm that specializes in organizational health and workplace improvement.
-Several aspects of workplace culture were measured, including alignment, execution and connection, just to name a few
+The Top Workplaces lists are based solely on the results of an employee feedback survey administered by Energage, a leading research firm that specializes in organizational health and workplace improvement.
+Several aspects of workplace culture were measured, including Alignment, Execution and Connection, just to name a few.